RNA-FRETools/MASH-FRET/docs/video-processing/panels/panel-plot.md

 1. TOC
 {:toc}

 ---

 ## Pixel intensity units

-Pixel intensities are expressed in (image) counts and can be given in counts per second by checking the **Units per s.** box.
+Activate/deactivate this option to show pixel intensities in image counts per second/per frame.

 Intensity units are used for
 [Video visualization](area-visualization.html#video-visualization), in the [Create trace tool](area-visualization.html#create-trace-tool) and in [.spots files](../..//output-files/spots-spots-coordinates.html).

-**<u>default</u>:** intensities are given in count per second.
+<u>default</u>: intensities are given in count per second.

 ---

 ## Color map

-It is the color palette used to display pixel intensities.
+Use this list to define the color palette used to display pixel intensities.

-It can be changed by selecting a new color map in the list.
-The list offers the standard color maps in MATLAB:
+The list contains the standard color maps of MATLAB:

 | name     | palette                                                           |
 | :------: | :---------------------------------------------------------------: |